TijsVK/Knowledge-graphs-inversion/README.md

 # Inverting knowledge graph mappings

-A master thesis by Tijs Van Kampen
+A monorepo for a master thesis by Tijs Van Kampen.
+Contains both the implementation and the paper

 ## Getting started